When Will a Circuit Breaker Trip: Essential Safety Tips

 • Overload Protection: Breakers trip to prevent wires from overheating.

-• Short Circuit Protection: They quickly cut off power to stop potential sparks or fires.
+• Short Circuit Protection: They quickly reduce power to stop potential sparks or fires.

 Types Of Circuit Breakers